MeenalJy/MeenalJy/README.md

-## Hello, everyone!
+## Hello, Everyone!
 ## Welcome to my Digital Realm! 🚀💻

 I'm a DevOps engineer on a journey to streamline Software Delivery, Automating, Optimizing, Demystifying the tech world & building better & more resilient systems.
-Learning daily keeps the mind agile and the spirit young.
+Why intervene manually when you can trigger things automatically😎

 ##  Working on💡